Destination wedding planning advice with Beth Helmstetter

 Photo: Steve Steinhardt

 We’ve produced destination weddings at a variety of venues–from the remote jungles of Bali to the vibrant, cultural hub of Mexico City and everywhere in between.
 A smaller wedding will give you more flexibility to celebrate at a unique, non-traditional venue, like a trendy art gallery or private estate.
 If you have a larger wedding or plan on having the ceremony and reception at one location, opting for a full-service hotel that has experience with events has its advantages.
 Mainly all your guests can stay in the same space, and you’ll have fewer transportation needs to consider.
-Most hotels will have black cars for guests during the weekend, but always check first and hire additional wheels if required.
+Most hotels will have cars for guests during the weekend, but always check first and hire additional wheels if required.

 Any wedding will come with transportation demands.
 Those in more remote areas will likely involve multiple transfers from the time your guests land to the time they depart.
 Arranging bus shuttles, boat, or ferry trips is often needed.
 There are ways to make these transitions more enjoyable for guests.
-For instance, have water bottles and snacks at the ready inside temperature-controlled coach buses to pick them up from the airport and bring them to their boat transfer (if needed).
+For instance, have water bottles and snacks ready inside temperature-controlled coach buses to pick them up from the airport and bring them to their boat transfer (if needed).
 Consider having a live musician on the boat to greet guests with energy and enthusiasm.

-Save the dates and invitations
+4. Send save the dates and invitations early

 Save the dates for a destination wedding should be sent out 6-9 months beforehand so that guests can make travel, work, and childcare arrangements.
 They should include information about the venue, accommodations, transportation information, and a bird’s eye view of the significant events of the weekend.
 Include contact information for your planner should anyone have questions.
 Or include a link to your wedding website where you can share additional flight options, area maps, and suggestions.